Data Catalog

 Example asset

-Snowflake Asset on Data Catalog List
+Snowflake Asset on the Data Catalog

 Clicking a specific asset redirects you to the dedicated Asset page.